mohammadreza-pr/auto-encoder-and-decoder/README.md

-Designing a encoder that denoise the noisy pictures Done as part of the Artificial Intelligence course at Sharif University Winter 2022.
+Designing a encoder that denoise the noisy pictures <br>
+Done as part of the Artificial Intelligence course at Sharif University Fall 2022.